Sukhinder Singh Cassidy

 Sukhinder Singh Cassidy (born Sukhinder Singh in 1970) is a technology executive and entrepreneur.
 She is the CEO of Xero, a New Zealand-based accounting software company, and former president of StubHub.
-She has worked at various technology and media companies, including Google, Amazon and News Corp, Yodlee (YODL), and Polyvore.
+She has worked at various technology and media companies, including Google, Amazon and Sky UK, Yodlee (YODL), and Polyvore.
 She was the founder of Joyus (often stylized as JOYUS), a video shopping platform, and the Boardlist.

 Early life and education

 Singh Cassidy was born in 1970 in Dar es Salaam, Tanzania, to parents of Indian Punjabi Sikh descent.
-Her family moved to Ontario, Canada, when she was two years old.
-She grew up in St. Catharines, Ontario, in the Niagara Region.
-Cassidy graduated from the University of Western Ontario and earned her honours degree in business administration from that university's Ivey School of Business in 1992.
+Her family moved to St. Catharines, Ontario, Canada, when she was two years old.
+She grew up in the Niagara Region.
+Singh Cassidy graduated from the University of Western Ontario and earned her honours degree in business administration from that university's Ivey School of Business in 1992.

 Singh Cassidy was raised in an entrepreneurial family.
 Both of her parents were doctors and ran a medical practice for thirty years.

 Career

 Early career

 Singh Cassidy started her career in investment banking at Merrill Lynch in New York.
 She moved to the bank's London office in 1994.
-She then worked as an analyst for Sky Broadcasting.
+She then worked as an analyst for Sky UK.

 In 1998, Singh Cassidy moved to Silicon Valley and joined e-commerce startup Junglee as head of business development.
 Junglee was acquired by Amazon in 1998.
 Following the acquisition, Singh Cassidy joined Amazon, where she led merchant business development for the first generation of Amazon marketplace.

 Singh Cassidy co-founded financial services platform Yodlee in 1999 with five engineering co-founders and served as SVP of sales and business development from 1999 to 2003.
 In 2014, Yodlee went public, trading under the ticker YODL.

 In 2003, Singh Cassidy joined Google as the first general manager for Google Local and Maps, and head of content acquisition for Books, Scholar, Shopping and Video.
 There she launched Google Local and Maps, with product manager Bret Taylor and a team of engineers.
 In 2004, she became head of Google's international operations in Asia Pacific (APAC) and Latin America (LATAM), becoming VP in 2005 and then president of those markets in 2008.
 Singh Cassidy is credited with building Google's presence across 103 countries in Asia Pacific and Latin America.

 In 2009, Singh Cassidy left Google to become CEO-in-residence at venture capital firm Accel Partners.
 Singh Cassidy was named CEO of Polyvore in 2010.